Nardics/dc-segregation-legacy/README.md

 1. socio-economic factors
 2. Environmental factors

-However, the data began to reveal that there was another story to tell - of the above-mentioned geographies.

-The data categories were examined from a historical perspective, with the intent of exploring the legacy of 'redlining', to determine any discernable patterns as a result of the practice.
+However, the data began to reveal that there was another story to tell.
+The data was examined from a historical perspective, with the intent of exploring the legacy of 'redlining', to determine any discernable patterns as a result of the practice.

 # Where to map?
 The map will focus on Washington D.C., and examine the distribution patterns of several metrics at Census Tract level.

-# Why/When map?
+# II.
+Methodology

+The project data is sourced from [Open Data DC](https://opendata.dc.gov/apps/economic-characteristics-of-dc-census-tracts-2017-2021-5-year-acs/explore).

 ### Sub-categories